massquantity/LibRecommender/doc/user_guide.md

 >>> svd.fit(..., metrics=["rmse", "mae", "r2"])
 ```

-The implicit data typically may only contains positive feedback, i.e. only has samples that labeled as 1.
+The implicit data typically may only contain positive feedback, i.e. only has samples that labeled as 1.
 In this case negative sampling is needed to effectively train a model.
 We'll cover negative sampling issue in the [section below](#negative-sampling).

 By the way, some models such as `BPR` , `YouTubeRetrieval`, `YouTubeRanking`, `Item2Vec`, `DeepWalk`, `LightGCN` etc. , can only be used for `ranking` tasks since they are specially designed for that.